enchant97/run-tool/README.md

     after_hooks:
       - another_config
 ```

+> You can navigate in child directories and still run the configs, since the app will search parent directories.

 ### Global
 If you have some commands that you want to access everywhere, a global config can be used.
 Below are the paths that will be searched: